Types of chisels and their uses

 Types of Steel Used for making woodworking chisels

 01 carbon steel is a great hi-carbon steel that does not cost a fortune.
-Yes, there are good and bad 01 tool steels but on the whole most 01 steel is fine.
+Yes, there are good and bad 01 tool steel but on the whole most 01 steel is fine.

-Like my ancient Ward “cast steel” chisels or “crucible steel” was the brainchild of Benjamin Huntsman of England, era 1740s.
+My ancient Ward “cast steel” chisels or “crucible steel” was the brainchild of Benjamin Huntsman of England, era 1740s.
+These cast steels are hard and maintain a good edge but can take a little longer to hone

 So what chisels should you choose?

 Which chisels you should choose depends on what you intend to do with them.
-If you are new to woodworking you should probably consider a set of 5.
+If you are new to woodworking you should probably consider a set of five.
 Which set or type will be influenced by your budget.
 You could delve deep in your pockets and invest in a set of Japanese chisels but I don’t recommend that unless you want to explore Waterstone sharpening.
-A practical choice would be a high carbon bevel edge set.
+I have been using chisels ever since I discovered woodworking in the eighties so if I had to make a practical choice on what my chisels should be made from would be a high carbon bevel edge set.
 You can explore the selection we have put together for you in our new article.